The Vocal platform is a world for you to explore, contribute to and share topics you love, from sci-fi to music to politics and beyond.

 Quick take: You own your Content and give us rights to use it.

-- Your license to others to Your Content.
-You grant to other Users the right to re-post Your Content but without changing (other than editing for size).
+Your License to Others to Your Content.
+You grant to other Users the right to re-post Your Content but without changing it (other than editing for size).

 Quick take: You are telling us that you really do own it or that you can use it, meaning that no one else can go after you (and us) if it’s posted.

-- You have the rights to give us such a license.
-You are assuring us that our exercise of these rights will not infringe on or otherwise violate the rights of any third party.
+You have the right to give us such a license.
+You are assuring us that our exercise of this right will not infringe on or otherwise violate the rights of any third party.

 Quick take: Amazingly, some people have sued companies when the feedback from a User shows up as something new in the services of those companies.